 While on a patrol to secure the San Pedro Valley, Captain Samuel Whitside and two companies of the 6th Cavalry established Fort Huachuca as a temporary outpost on March 3, 1877.
 Huachuca became a permanent military installation in 1882 and has played a vital role in Army history ever since.

-Sunday, Monday and Federal Holidays
+Closed: Sundays, Mondays, and All Federal Holidays